edsu/inkdroid.org/_posts/2020-09-02-disinformation-metadata.md

 "Named people in the world like Nelson Mandela".
 I mean yes, but no.

 When using the [v2 API] you need to indicate in the request what *fields* you would like to have in the response.
-There are set of names for the types of fields, such as `media.fields`, `tweet.fields`, `place.fields`, `poll.fields` and `user.fields`.
-Each of these field types has an enumerated set of assocated values like `duration_minutes` for a poll, or `context_annotations` for a tweet.
+There are a set of names for the types of fields, such as `media.fields`, `tweet.fields`, `place.fields`, `poll.fields` and `user.fields`.
+Each of these field types has an enumerated set of assocated values like `duration_minutes` for a poll, or `context_annotations` for a tweet, etc.

 There are lots of these enumerated values so I started by just requesting all of them.
 Interestingly this failed, and the error message I received indicated that I had requested field values that required elevated privileges.
 Once I removed these from the request I was able to get back the JSON I pasted above.

-This little error message did provide a little glimpse at what data Twitter don't provide to regular API developer accounts.
-I had to remove `non_public_metrics` from `media_fields` and `tweet_fields` because the following fields required additional permissions:
+This little error message did provide a glimpse of what data Twitter don't provide to regular API developer accounts through the v2 API.
+For example I had to remove `non_public_metrics` from `media_fields` and `tweet_fields` because the following fields required additional permissions:

 * non_public_metrics.impression_count
 * non_public_metrics.url_link_clicks